Terms & Policies

 Terms of Service

-EFFECTIVE DAY 1 NOVEMBER 2022
+EFFECTIVE DAY 1 JUNE 2023

 This Plait Subscription Terms of Service ("Agreement") is entered into by and between the Plait entity set forth below ("Plait") and the entity or person placing an order for or accessing any Services ("Customer" or "you").
-If you are accessing or using the Services on behalf of your company, you represent that you are authorised to accept this Agreement on behalf of your company, and all references to "you" or "Customer" reference your company.
+If you are accessing or using the Services on behalf of your company, you represent that you are authorized to accept this Agreement on behalf of your company, and all references to "you" or "Customer" reference your company.

 The "Effective Date" of this Agreement is the date which is the earlier of (a) Customer's initial access to any Service (as defined below) through any online provisioning, registration or order process or (b) the effective date of the first Order Form referencing this Agreement.